jeydo6/mis-be/README.md

 * Demo - it's a database-free mode, where you have 2 demo-patients: (30000000, 1980) and (31000000, 1980);
 * Live - you need the database to use this application in Live mode.

+### Infoboard
+Application for displaying a schedule of appointments on TV or another widescreen.

+It has 2 variants to use:

+* Demo - it's a database-free mode;
+* Live - you need the database to use this application in Live mode.